mikebgrep/foodie/README.md

 Don't forget to add the ```X-Auth-Header``` for each request.

 ### License
-The repository is MIT license
+The repository use MIT license